Advantage of Quantum Theory Over Non-classical Models of Communication

-A GPT system can be used as classical information carrier.
-In a generic communication protocol a sender aims to send some classical information $x$ appearing with probability $p(x)$ to a spatially separated receiver.
-Sender encodes the classical message $x$ into some GPT state $\omega_x$ and sends the encoded system to the receiver who decode the message by performing some measurement $M=\{e_y\in\mathcal{E}~|~\sum e_y=u\}$.
+In a communication protocol using such a GPT the sender encodes the classical message $x$ into some state $\omega_x$ and sends the encoded system to the receiver who decode the message by performing some measurement $M=\{e_y\in\mathcal{E}~|~\sum e_y=u\}$.
 Given a message $x\in X$ the probability of getting the outcome $y\in Y$ is $p(y|x):=e_y(\omega_x)$ and the mutual information $I(X:Y):=\sum_{xy}p_{xy}\log_2[p(xy)/p(x)p(y)]$ quantifies the amount of classical information transmitted through such a protocol.
 The Holevo capacity $\mathcal{H}(\Omega)$, for a system type with state space $\Omega$, is defined as the maximum of $I(X:Y)$, over all probability distributions $p(x)$, all encoding strategies, and all decoding measurements \cite{Holevo73}.
-The measurement dimension $d_m(\Omega)$ of a GPT system is defined as the maximum number of states that can be perfectly distinguished in a single measurement \cite{Brunner14(1)}.
-It may be possible to encode arbitrary large amount (even unbounded amount) of classical information in some GPT system.
-However the Holevo capacity is always bounded by the measurement dimension, i.e., $\mathcal{H}(\Omega)\le\log_2d_m(\Omega)$.
-Subsequently these two concepts will be used while defining the ALC task.
+In the present letter we are interested in the single-shot capacity of a GPT channel given by signaling dimension.
+The operational definition of signaling dimension involves a communication scenario\cite{DallArno17}.
+As shown in \cite{Frenkel15}, signaling dimension of composite quantum system can not be greater than product of that of component subsystems.
+However, for every GPT this is not true in general and such a GPT manifests the hypersignaling phenomena \cite{DallArno17}.